 When it comes to motivating your sales team, money isn’t everything.
 Get creative with your sales incentives and the prizes will be more meaningful and engaging.

-The best way to understand what motivates your team to perform is by getting to know them on a personal level.
+Creating sales incentive ideas for your salespeople is the best way to understand what motivates your team to perform is by getting to know them on a personal level.
 That includes their passions and interests, but also how they’re “wired” as a person.

-TriMetrix® assessments allow you to see “what’s under the hood” of the people on your team, and those you’re looking to hire—to be sure they’re motivated by what the job rewards.
+Brooks Talent Index® assessments allow you to see “what’s under the hood” of the people on your team, and those you’re looking to hire—to be sure they’re motivated by what the job rewards.
 By combining three assessments into one system, the results give you a clear picture of a person’s behavior style, communication preferences, and innate motivators.

 With this information at hand, you’ll be able to match an individual to the right job role, coach them to perform to their fullest potential, and motivate them to succeed in the long-term with your organization.